Whatsapp Icon

 Caregivers should take care of themselves, especially when they need to deal with a cancer patient.
 We all were eating what my husband was eating.
 We learned a lot of things.
 That was the time when we really started appreciating other people's work because otherwise, you are so busy in your lives that you don't notice everything so deeply.

-We started enjoying the little things in life.
+We started enjoying all the little things in life.
 What we have today is the best, so just enjoy today and leave the rest to destiny.
 Our faith and positivity helped us to sail through all those things.
 God was always with us, and there was a lot of positivity with which we always moved forward.

 After our cancer journey, I did an MSc in Nutrition, and now I am a nutritionist.
 I am fond of listening to music and used to listen to music whenever I felt low throughout my caregiving journey.